Soylonestar/Flash_Nand_Memory_Management/README.md

 6/23/2025 <br/>
 I'm trying to start researching on how to format data into the flash nand.
 Which then can be implemented with the sensors and data to be written to it as well <br/>

+7/1/2025 <br/>
+Alright, I did a couple of tests.
+This device 100% works.
+I can read and write in different pages and blocks.
+Turned the board off, and the data is retained.
+So everything works.
+Finallyyyyyyy!!!